Thomzoy/coffee/README.md

 * `MugPage`: Displayed when 1. the coffee pot is removed and 2. the coffee mug is put back.
 * `MenuPage`: Displayed when turning the rotary encoder from the `BasePage`.
 Can show various other pages, for the moment only 1:
     * `NameButtonPage`: Is used to assign a name to a button

+## Misc
+* Careful when writing to the LCD: it can glitch if e.g. a command is interrupted during sending (which can be frequent if using threads), so be sure to check if something is writing before writing.
+If it glitches, you should 1) try to turn it off and on (small switch behind the board) or 2) turn off the Pi THEN unplug it, wait a bit and replug it.